 Check for Other Potential Leaks

-If you plan to schedule an appointment with a Chico area plumbing expert from Experts in Your Home, you may want to check other areas in your home for potential leaks first.
+If you plan to schedule an appointment with a Chico plumber from Experts in Your Home, you may want to check other areas in your home for potential leaks first.
 A plumbing help video on our website guides you through four areas in your home, including:

 - The kitchen, where in addition to a leak under the sink, you should check for old valves.
 You should have a quarter-turn valve.